bounswe/bounswe2024group12/reports/m2_group12.md

 ---

 ### Işıl Su Karakuzu
-1. **Responsibilities**: I was responsible for creating the advanced search functionality, integrating backend systems for archiving games, and implementing comment-related systems in the frontend.
+1. **Responsibilities**: I was responsible for creating the advanced search functionality in frontend, integrating backend systems for archiving games to frontend, and implementing comment-related systems in the frontend.
 Additionally, I provided feedback on various aspects of the project.
 2. **Main contributions**:
 - Advanced Search: Developed the advanced search feature for the archive page and displayed games returned from the backend.
 - Game Interaction: Enabled games to be clickable, displaying Ahmet's step-by-step game logic when selected.
 This included backend integration.